 Gather the materials

 Chris recommends finding a long wooden spoon and cutting off the handle.
-While this probably works fine and doubles as a light muddler, I decided to use a bamboo chopstick.
+While this probably works fine and doubles as a light muddler, we decided to use a bamboo chopstick.
 The bamboo is strong despite being narrow.
 The important point is to find wood you can put in a drink.
 Dowels from the local home store or hobby shop are treated with chemicals that you don’t want in your drink, but a second-hand spoon or something from your kitchen drawer will work nicely—if it’s long enough.
 It needs to clear your glass so you can get your hands on it while swizzling.
 Ten inches seems about right.

 Next, you’ll need to find some bamboo skewers.
-I used the shorter ones which are also a little thinner than the longer kabob skewers, but toothpicks won’t work.
+We used the shorter ones which are also a little thinner than the longer kabob skewers, but toothpicks won’t work.
 They will snap off when you try to swizzle through crushed ice.
 Once you have the skewers, you will need to find a drill bit that is just slightly smaller in diameter.
 You need the spokes of your swizzle stick to hold by friction alone.
 You don’t want to use glue which would eventually break down and end up in your drink.

 Drill a hole as straight as possible through the end of the chopstick.
 This is a lot harder with a round spoon handle, so might want to mark your spot and use some kind of perpendicular guide to get the hole centered and straight.
 With my bamboo chopstick, the “food end” will be the handle, and the convenient square end gets drilled for the spokes.

 Next, drill the second hole perpendicular to the first.
 You need to move up about an eighth-inch so your skewers don’t run into each other.
 Once you have your holes, test fit your skewers.
 They should be hard to slide in, but not so hard that they split the wood.
 Try different ones.
 Some are slightly thicker than others.
-You can also sand them or carefully enlarge your holes, but I think sanding the skewers is safer.
+You can also sand them or carefully enlarge your holes, but sanding the skewers is safer.
 It’s easy to accidentally make the holes too big and then you need to start all over.

 Once you think you will have a good, tight fit on both holes, you should consider sanding any burrs or sharp edges.
 It’s a lot easier to do this now than after you fully insert your skewers.
-My chopsticks were decent ones with sharp corners, so I used some fine grit sandpaper to smooth them up.
+Our chopsticks were decent ones with sharp corners, so we used some fine grit sandpaper to smooth them up.
 This is also the time to trim your skewers to the appropriate length.
 You will need to measure your glasses and do a few tests first.
-I found that most of my glasses work best with spokes that reach 1 – 7/8 inches across.
+We found that most glasses work best with spokes that reach 1 – 7/8 inches across.
 This is a good diameter for the bottom inside of a pint glass, but your glasses might be narrower.
 Think of what you would use to make a Swizzle.
 If you trim them too long, you can always shorten them later, but it’s harder once they are inserted.

 Cut your skewers with a hack saw or a wire cutter and sand the tips smooth.
 Then, insert them into the holes.
 Get them nicely centered and you are done.
 Well, you probably want to wash your new swizzle stick before using it, and it’s smart to oil it with mineral oil to keep it from drying out.
 You should be doing that with your muddler and your chopping block too.

 So, now that you can build a swizzle stick, what can you make with it?
 Well, that’s coming up in Part Two as the Drink Of The Week.
-I’ll also be hosting a Swizzle Stick Giveaway.
+We will also be hosting a Swizzle Stick Giveaway.
 That’s right.
 For your swizzling pleasure, there will be a drawing for one hand-made Summit Sips Swizzle Stick.
-The lucky winner can forget the DIY project—this excellent bar tool has already been hand-crafted by me using the techniques outlined above, sanded smooth, oiled, and lovingly stamped with a signature double-“S” for Summit Sips (or Swizzle Stick if you prefer).
+The lucky winner can forget the DIY project—this excellent bar tool has already been hand-crafted using the techniques outlined above, sanded smooth, oiled, and lovingly stamped with a signature double-“S” for Summit Sips (or Swizzle Stick if you prefer).
 And it can be yours.
 Details will follow in the next Drink of the Week post. . .